Spider Vein Removal In Victoria BC

 Whatever their origin, these vascular blemishes can be removed easily & permanently with our specialized Radio Frequency device.

-If you have a predisposition to telangiectasia then a touch-up session once or twice a year can prevent them from becoming more apparent.
+If you have a predisposition to telangiectasia, then a touch-up session once or twice a year can prevent them from becoming more apparent.

 Q: How is the treatment performed?

 A: The surface of the skin is cleaned & prepped.
 A fine tipped sterile probe is placed on the surface of the blemish.
 Low level RF & DC current is passed through the probe to the vessel.
 The blood in the tiny vessel is clotted or coagulated & stops flowing.
 With the proper "post” treatment care the vessel is naturally absorbed into the surrounding tissue.
-Typically, within 3-4 weeks the vascular blemish disappears.
+Typically, within 3-4 weeks, after which the vascular blemish disappears.

 Q: Is the procedure safe?